MicrosoftLearning/mslearn-ai-services/Instructions/Exercises/ai-foundry/01-use-azure-ai-services.md

     git clone https://github.com/microsoftlearning/mslearn-ai-services mslearn-ai-services
     ```

+1. After the repo has been cloned, navigate to the folder containing the application code files:

+    ```
+   cd mslearn-ai-services/Labfiles/01-use-azure-ai-services
+    ```

+## Use a REST Interface

+The Azure AI services APIs are REST-based, so you can consume them by submitting JSON requests over HTTP.
+In this example, you'll explore a console application that uses the **Language** REST API to perform language detection; but the basic principle is the same for all of the APIs supported by the Azure AI Services resource.

 > **Note**: In this exercise, you can choose to use the REST API from either **C#** or **Python**.
 In the steps below, perform the actions appropriate for your preferred language.

-1. After the repo has been cloned, navigate to the folder containing the application code files:
+1. Navigate to the folder containing the application code files for your preferred language:

     **Python**

     ```
-   cd mslearn-ai-services/Labfiles/01-use-azure-ai-services/Python/rest-client
+   cd Python/rest-client
     ```

     **C#**

     ```
-   cd mslearn-ai-services/Labfiles/01-use-azure-ai-services/C-Sharp/rest-client
+   cd C-Sharp/rest-client
     ```

 1. Using the `ls` command, you can view the contents of the **rest-client** folder.
 Note that it contains a file for configuration settings: